surister/queryzen/queryzen-docs/docs/tutorials/python/creating_a_zen.md

 ## Collections

 A collection is a namespace to group your zens.
-The default collection is `"main"`.
+The default collection is `main`.

 You can specify in which collection you want your zen to be created: